A complete guide to HubSpot’s Breeze custom assistants

 • Onboarding: You could train an assistant on your internal wiki and HR docs to field common questions from new hires, giving your HR team a break.

-• Customer Support: A "Resolution Assistant" trained on your knowledge base articles could give customers instant answers to common questions.
+• Customer support: A "Resolution Assistant" trained on your knowledge base articles could give customers instant answers to common questions.

-Understanding the pricing
+Understanding the pricing and value

 HubSpot Platform Pricing (Starts At, Billed Annually)

-HubProfessional Tier (Starts at)Enterprise Tier (Starts at)
+HubProfessional tier (Starts at)Enterprise tier (Starts at)

 Service Hub$1,200/mo$5,000/mo